Edward Davy

 Davy apparently had some thoughts on a wireless telegraphy system.
 This system was an electrical-acoustic hybrid, but Davy's writings are far from clear exactly what was intended and nothing was put into practice.
 According to John Fahie, the best interpretation of Davy's concept is a chain of sound transmitters, such as a bell, and focused sound reflectors tuned to the transmission note to receive the signal.
 At each intermediate station the sound is renewed using electrical repeaters incorporating Davy's relay.

 Davy's marriage broke down shortly after the Regent's Park demonstration and he found himself in litigation with his wife and her creditors.
 In August 1838 he fled to Australia to avoid them, giving up work on the telegraph in the process.
 His telegraph patents were purchased by the Electric Telegraph Company in 1847 for £600, mostly in order to obtain the rights to the electric relay invented by Davy.
 The rest of his telegraph system was not wanted, other than to prevent competitors from using it.
 He was editor of the Adelaide Examiner from June to July 1842 and was elected president of the Port Adelaide Mechanics' Institute at its inaugural meeting in 1851.
 Davy was a director and manager of the Adelaide Smelting Company and became chief assayer of the Government Assay Office in Adelaide in February 1852.

 Davy was appointed assay master in Melbourne in July 1853 until the office was abolished in October 1854.
-For a short while, he took up farming near Malmsbury, Victoria then moved into Malmsbury where he practised as a physician for the rest of his life.
-He was three times mayor of Malmsbury.
+For a short while, he took up farming near Malmsbury, Victoria then moved into Malmsbury.